U.S. Route 46: U.S. Route 46: 1936–present

 In 1964, the approach to the George Washington Bridge, shared with US 1-9, was rebuilt into a freeway that became a part of I-95.
 Since then, many changes have occurred to US 46.
 A traffic circle served the intersection with Route 23 until the construction of I-80, and a spaghetti interchange was constructed to replace it.
 The Little Ferry Circle, initially constructed in 1933, was modified in 1985 to allow US 46 to run straight through the circle.
 In 1998, the Ledgewood Circle at the western terminus of Route 10 was replaced with a signalized T-intersection.
 In 2007, the NJDOT announced that they would eliminate the Little Ferry Circle by turning it into a straight intersection; work ran through 2014.
 The Netcong Circle at Route 183 was replaced with a signalized intersection a cost of $13.3 million in 2013.
 A temporary junction opened in January of that year with the permanent configuration completed the following August.
 In addition, the interchange between US 46 and the western terminus of Route 3 is planned to be reconstructed.
 This project will reconfigure ramps, bring bridges up to standard, and will provide for three-lane connections between Route 3 and US 46.
 It was announced in 2003 and is projected to cost over $250 million.
 Construction on the first contract began in December 2015 with completion by October 2019.
 Construction on the second contract began in February 2020.

+The Little Ferry Circle was reconstructed in 1985, creating a through road to let Route 46 traffic pass through the circle without causing congestion.

 In 1988 the Legislature resolved that "The Commissioner of Transportation shall designate that portion of United States Highway Route 46 located between Hope Road and Barkers Mill Road in the township of Independence, Warren County as 'Clifford Jones Avenue'," honoring United States Army Specialist Clifford Jones, Jr., a resident of Independence Township who had been killed in action in 1968 during the Vietnam War.

+The Little Ferry Circle was widened in 1998; this involved condemnation of adjacent properties and led to a 73-page court decision.

+In March 2007, the New Jersey Department of Transportation proposed its latest plan to address issues at the circle.
+The plan would realign the circle into a straight intersection, complete with turning lanes; prohibit left turns onto many residential streets; and would include construction of a pump station to move water off the oft-flooded highway and into the Hackensack River.

+The circle's redesign was completed in 2016.
+However, according to the Little Ferry police and business owners at the new intersection, car accidents still occur, though they are less deadly than before.
+The proprietors at the site also claim to have lost a significant amount of business due to reduced accessibility to their establishments, caused by the redesign and loss of the former circle.